 Ease of Transportation

 Any rain protection product is useless if you don't actually have it by your side when raindrops fall.
 We found ourselves much more likely to carry around compact models than non-compact models, as they could easily be stashed in our bags, or tucked under the seat of a car, and forgotten about until we needed them.
 As a result, this score is primarily based off the product's weight and compactness.
-We also considered features, like carabiners and sleeves, that made bringing it along less of a chore.
+We also considered features, like carabiners and sleeves, that made bringing it less of a chore.

-If you're not going to be traveling a lot then compactness may not be as important.
+If you're not going to be traveling a lot, then compactness may not be as important.
 A longer, heavier product like the totes Auto Open Wooden is easy to sling over an arm when ordering coffee, is easy to hang on a coat rack or the back of a chair and can lie waiting in your trunk, ready to rescue you from those surprise downpours at the soccer game.

-There's no use buying a poorly constructed product that will break down, perhaps exactly when you need it most, or wear out in a matter of months.
+There's no use buying a poorly constructed product that will break, perhaps exactly when you need it most, or wear out in a matter of months.
 Durability includes several factors: the materials used, the quality of construction, and the number of moving parts.
-We also found the additional spokes, featured only on the GustBuster and Blue Line models, provided significant reinforcement to the frames of these products.
-When you're investing in more than just a drug store umbrella, you should be able to expect it to function for years, not just a few storms.
+When you're investing in more than just a drug store umbrella, you should be able to expect it to function for years--not just a few storms.

-If you need a compact version because you find yourself traveling quite a bit, you will most likely have to sacrifice on durability.
-They are designed with many more moving parts than non-compact models, and therefore have more potential points of failure.
+If you need a compact model because you find yourself traveling quite a bit, you will inevitably have to sacrifice some durability.
+These umbrellas are designed with many more moving parts than non-compact models, and therefore have more potential points of failure.
 The multitude of hinges, paired with a telescoping shaft, doesn't give us the same confidence as the non-compact competitors in this review.
 We were happy that none of the models in this review broke after being inverted by the wind (although the LifeTek Traveler did break in our artificial wind test).
 However, continual inversion will create wear and tear on the frame and hinges.
 We strongly feel that this will negatively affect a product's durability.

 Another consideration under this metric is the product's warranty.
-Manufacturing and material defects might not be very noticeable right out of the box, but could become evident after use in stormy weather.
+Manufacturing and material defects might not be very noticeable right out of the box but could become evident after use in stormy weather.
 In all honesty, umbrellas just aren't the most resilient of outdoor gear, and we feel more confident in products that are backed by strong warranties and guarantees.
-Although we didn't need to use it, we liked that the Kolumbo Travel came with a lifetime, no-questions-asked guarantee.
-All you need to do is ship it in and they will replace it.
-That's serious customer service and product backing!

 Make sure to register your product (if applicable) immediately after purchase, as some companies require this in order to uphold the warranty.